 1. Page Value is always higher for cart pages

-2. If your Page Value is $0 across the board, you need goals
+2. If your Page Value is $0 across the board, you need conversions

-Without Goals, you won't have useful page values.
-So set up your Goals!
+Without conversions, you won't have useful page values.
+So set up your conversions!

 If you need help figuring out how to set up Goals check out these tutorials:

 And… Sign up for Google Analytics Mastery Course.

 Conversions are a super important part of Google Analytics!
 In the Analytics Course, we will help you understand funnels, conversion tracking, e-commerce conversions, etc.